Xeloan/A-discord-bot-based-on-Open-Ai/README.md

 At the ver1.1234, the bot can handle other languages with lower costs of tokens, for details please view the updates.

+At the ver1.12345, the bot can write code in the code block for you!

 The image generating is much easier.
 Just type "/D descriptions" and the message will be sent to DALL-E. Then the bot will send you the link of the picture generated.
 If the description contains sensitive contents like "sexy", which will cause request error, the bot will send you "Invalid content" instead.
 (This function is important or the bot will break down if you send sensitive contents) Now the bot will send the image instead of url which will expire in hours.